DFE-Digital/refer-serious-misconduct/README.md

 [Read more about setting up BigQuery](docs/set-up-analytics.md).

+### Log Aggregration

+[Semantic Logger](https://logger.rocketjob.io/rails.html) is used to generate single-line logs.
+In production environments, when `RAILS_LOG_TO_STDOUT` is enabled, this is configured to output JSON logs.
+These logs are then sent to Logstash.

+### Logstash

+We send the logs to [Logstash](https://www.elastic.co/logstash/) and they are visible on the [Logit](https://logit.io/) dashboard.
+To enable that you need to setup `LOGSTASH_HOST` and `LOGSTASH_PORT` variables.

 ### Docker

 To run the application locally in production mode (to test that the container